-Classes on Snow Days and Other Emergencies: If I am unable to make it to class, I will send an email via Moodle or leave a message on my voice mail (610-330-5212).
+Classes on Snow Days and Other Emergencies: If I am unable to make it to class, I will send out an email via Moodle.

-Description: This lab is designed to accompany the Phys 151 lecture class.
+Description: This lab is designed to accompany the Phys 111 lecture class.
 The primary goals of this lab are to enhance your understanding of the basic physics you will be studying, and to introduce you to the process of doing physics.
 In addition, I hope to help you learn a number of general principles and ideas that apply in many laboratory situations, such as how to determine for yourself what techniques and procedures to follow to explore a particular phenomenon, how to estimate the origin, magnitude, and importance of uncertainties in your results, how to judge whether or not to believe the results, and what to do when things go wrong.